-The Philippines has quietly become one of the best places globally to find exceptional web design talent.
-With 99.63% of Philippine businesses being small to medium enterprises driving digital transformation, local designers have developed real expertise in solving complex business problems through strategic web design.
+The Philippines has become one of the best places to find great web design talent.
+Most Philippine businesses are small to medium enterprises, and they're all going digital.
+This has pushed local designers to get really good at solving business problems through smart web design.

 With a 93% English proficiency rate in the workforce, communication barriers are virtually eliminated.
 Most Filipino designers communicate better than many native speakers, understand nuance, ask smart questions, and aren't afraid to provide professional pushback when ideas won't work.